jordanjennings/charts/stable/papertrail-registration-job/README.md

-papertrailRegistration.apiToken | An API token used to authenticate to Papertrail papertrailRegistration.host     | Your Papertrail Host papertrailRegistration.port     | Your Papertrail Port papertrailRegistration.appLabel | Papertrail application label to use - defaults to Chart Name
+papertrailRegistration.apiToken | An API token used to authenticate to Papertrail papertrailRegistration.host     | Your Papertrail Host papertrailRegistration.port     | Your Papertrail Port

 ## Example Usage